+• Authority is delegated to the AgencyTreasurer and Risk ManagerDirector to to transactions otherwise specified by the Audit and Risk Oversight Finance

+This Policy shall apply only to those material transactions as defined herein or

+Committee (AROFC).

-- ✓ Authority is delegated to the AgencyTreasurer and Risk ManagerDirector to create procedures to administer this Policy. - ▼ This Policy shall apply only to those material transactions as defined herein or to transactions otherwise specified by the Audit and Risk OversightFinance Committee (AROFC). - ▼ Material transactions shall be transacted only with qualified counterparties. - ✓ Counterparty transactions shall be approved by the appropriate body or bodies according to the approval threshold levels described herein.
+■ Material transactions shall be transacted only with qualified counterparties.

+Counterparty transactions shall be approved by the appropriate body or bodies according to the approval threshold levels described herein.

+Credit Risk Management Policy Version 2 approved July 20, 2007 Edited committees May 15, 2009

-- ▼ A list of active approved counterparty transactions shall accompany this Policy in Appendix A, and shall be updated as necessary. - ▼ The Agency Risk ManagerTreasurer and Risk Director shall report deviations and other reports as required in this Policy to the AROCFC.
+A list of active approved counterparty transactions shall accompany this Policy in Appendix A, and shall be updated as necessary.

+Policy in Appendix A, and shall be updated as necessary.

+The Agency Risk Manager Treasurer and Risk Director shall report deviations and other reports as required in this Policy to the AROCFC.

-This Policy serves as a framework that enables the Agency Risk ManagerTreasurer and Risk Director to minimize the financial impact of unfavorable outcomes of credit risks by establishing minimum standards to systematically identify potential exposure to credit risks and measure the possible impact of those risks.
+This Policy serves as a framework that enables the Agency Risk Manager Treasurer and Risk Director to minimize the financial impact of unfavorable outcomes of credit risks by establishing minimum standards to systematically identify potential exposure to credit risks and measure the possible impact of those risks.